Feature Selection Methods for Uplift Modeling and Heterogeneous Treatment Effect: Empirical Evaluation

-The results are summarized in Figure \ref{fig:real_data_auuc}, reporting the AUUC (area under the uplift curve) scores \cite{Soltys2015-be, Zhao2017-kg, Rzepakowski2012-br, Gutierrez2016-co} from the uplift models using the top $20$ features selected by each feature selection method.
+The first evaluation of this data is conducted by equally splitting the data into training data and testing data, each with $300,000$ observations, where training data is used for feature selection and uplift modeling training, and testing data is used for evaluating the accuracy of uplift modeling.
+The results are summarized in Figure \ref{fig:real_data_auuc}, reporting the AUUC (area under the uplift curve) scores \cite{Soltys2015-be,Zhao2017-kg,Rzepakowski2012-br,Gutierrez2016-co} from the uplift models using the top $20$ features selected by each feature selection method.
 The relative performance of different feature selection methods can be compared within each column given the same uplift model.
-Generally speaking, the three bin-based uplift filter methods (Chi filter, ED filter, and KL filter) keep performing well.
-The KL embedded method also has competitive performance.
-On the contrary, F filter, LR filter, and outcome embedded methods show poorer performance compared with the methods above.
-In addition, most uplift models perform more accurately with a feature selection method than they do without a feature selection method.
-The Logistic / Linear based meta-learner perform worse than more complex models such as LGBM and Random Forests.
+The results are roughly aligned with the synthetic data results, except the performance of F2, F3, LR2, LR3 filters become comparable with other bin-based divergence methods.
+A possible reason is that this dataset does not have extreme nonlinear feature patterns like the sine or cosine forms in the previous synthetic data.
 Despite the differences in uplift models, the relative order of feature selection method performance is quite consistent across different uplift models.
+Models using all $50$ features still perform better than models using $20$ features.
+One reason is that the sample size is large compared with the feature space, in which case over-fitting is unlikely to occur.

-Computation time for feature selection is reported in Table \ref{table:real_data_time}.
-All filter methods have moderate time, while TwoModel embedded method and Outcome embedded method benefit from the Cython implementation of the underlying model in scikit-learn \cite{pedregosa2011scikit}.
-As a comparison, the KL embedded method has the highest time cost due to pure Python implementation of the tree algorithm.
+To test the feature selection methods in a more noisy setting, a second study is done by enriching the original dataset by adding $50$ irrelevant features (generated from a standard uniform distribution).
+The original data is divided into $30$ sub data set; each sub data set is further split into $10,000$ training sample and $10,000$ testing sample.
+All other model settings keep the same.
+The average AUUC over the $30$ trials are summarized in Figure \ref{fig:real_data_auuc2}.
+In this case, the sample to feature ratio becomes smaller, and the model is more likely to overfit.
+The results show the uplift models with $20$ important features selected can outperform uplift models with all $100$ features.
+F filter and LR filter with $R>1$ have the best performance in this experiment, indicating their robustness in noisy data.